Terms and Conditions

-9.3 In the event where BAC shall release a Hiring Fee to the Owner, the Hiring Fee shall be released to the Owner between 2 to 5 Business Days after the hiring of the relevant Classic Vehicle has completed.
+9.3 In the event where BAC uses the Full Payment process, BAC shall pay the Rental Price minus the Booking Fee directly to the Owner.
+The amount shall be released to the Owner between 2 to 5 Business Days after the hiring of the relevant Classic Vehicle has completed.

 9.4 BAC are not responsible for any local vat, taxes or other local expenses that the Owner is bound by and shall not be deemed to be liable to pay for these.

 9.5 In the event that a Booking has been cancelled, then the Owner agrees that the Owner shall not hold BAC responsible for payment of the cancelled booking and that no liability shall be placed with BAC for settlement of the Booking.

 10.1 In the event that the Owner cancels a Booking, any payments made to the Owner by the Customer shall be refunded by the Owner directly.